diy365-mgos/bsensor/README.md

 - **Universal value-types** - You can read any sensor value within the supported [bVariant](https://github.com/diy365-mgos/bvar) data-types.
 - **GPIO as sensors** - You can easily manage GPIO as sensors.
 Just include the [bThings GPIO library](https://github.com/diy365-mgos/bthing-gpio) in your project.
 ## Get Started in C/C++
+Copy, build and flash one of the following ready-to-use firmwares.
+#### Example 1 - System uptime sensor
+Create a bSensor for reading the system uptime.

-Include the library in your `mos.yml` file.
+Include these libraries in your `mos.yml` file.
 ```yaml
 libs:
   - origin: https://github.com/diy365-mgos/bsensor
 ```
-#### Example 1 - System uptime sensor
-Create a bSensor for reading the system uptime.
 ```c
 #include "mgos.h"
 #include "mgos_bsensor.h"